 Obviously, this article doesn't even scratch the surface of all that transpired during the Crusades.
-Links to the works of scholars who have devoted their lives to studying and writing about the Crusades, as well as some related How Stuff Works articles, are on the next page.
+Links to the works of scholars who have devoted their lives to studying and writing about the Crusades, as well as some related How Stuff Works articles, are below.

 More Great Links

 - "Crusades."
 Encyclopedia Britannica.
 2008.
 Encyclopedia Brittanica Online Library Edition.
 (Jan.
 28, 2008)http://www.library.eb.com/eb/article-25598

 - Czech, Kenneth P. "Third Crusade: Siege of Acre."
 Originally published in the August 2001 issue o f Military History Magazine.
 The History Net.
 (Jan.
 28, 2008)http://www.historynet.com/magazines/military_history/3028006.html